 What you need to know:

 Intermittent fasting diets have lots of different names, from the 5:2 diet to the Warrior Diet, but the basic principle is the same: to lose weight and improve metabolic health through defined periods of eating and fasting.
+Most often, people will choose an 8-hour eating window every day (called “16:8”) where they avoid any significant caloric intake outside of that time frame.
 Check out our ultimate guide to intermittent fasting and keto for a deep dive into all things IF.

 What you need to know: